 Of course, we didn’t have much in the way of backpacking gear.
 I had an enormous 70-liter pack I had taken overseas with me, an ancient sleeping bag with a hole cut in the bottom of it, beat-up cotton shorts and t-shirts, and my old Therm-a-Rest pad.
 After borrowing a few essentials from friends, I strapped my trusty Therm-a-Rest pad to my pack and hit the trail.

-On night one our rickety, $20-dollar tent endured a sleet and hail storm at 11,000 feet.
-My sleeping bag was practically useless in the freezing cold temperatures and I woke in the night to put all the clothes I had brought with me on.
-With the wet tent slapping in the wind, I snuggled up next to my dog and partner for warmth, thankful to at least be well insulated from the ground with my trusty Therm-a-Rest.
+On night one, our rickety, $20-dollar tent endured a sleet and hail storm at 11,000 feet.
+My sleeping bag was practically useless in the freezing cold temperatures and I woke in the night to put on all the clothes I had brought with me.
+With the wet tent slapping in the wind, I snuggled up next to my dog and partner for warmth, thankful to at least be well insulated from the ground by my trusty Therm-a-Rest sleeping pad.

 The next morning, we awoke chuckling about the weather.
 As I greeted the warm, mountain sun, I quickly fell in love with the beautiful scenery of the high alpine.
-Fortunately, the weather cooperated and we spend another night under the stars sleeping soundly as a new-found adventure team.
+Fortunately, the weather cooperated and we spent another night under the stars, sleeping soundly as a new-found adventure team.
 The trip left me feeling eager for more nights in the mountain.

 It wasn’t long before I was out backpacking every weekend.
 Before setting out to hike over 120 miles of the Colorado Trail, I decided to upgrade my Therm-a-Rest to a newer model, keeping the old, now well-worn pad for sentimental value.

 New Adventurous Horizons